manikonda-rao/terminal_cli_agent/.github/ISSUE_TEMPLATE/good_first_issue.md

 ---

 ## Welcome
-This is a great issue for newcomers to the project!
-We'll provide extra guidance and support.
+This issue is specifically designed for new contributors to the project.
+We provide comprehensive guidance and mentorship throughout the development process.

 ## Issue Description
-A clear and concise description of the issue.
+Provide a detailed description of the issue and the specific work that needs to be completed.

 ## Learning Objectives
-What will you learn by working on this issue?
+What technical skills and knowledge will you gain by working on this issue?

 ## Skills Required
 - [ ] Basic Python knowledge